NREL/wind-hybrid-open-controller/docs/controllers.md

 ### HybridSupervisoryControllerBaseline

 Simple closed-loop supervisory controller for a hybrid wind/solar/battery plant.
 Reads in current power production from wind, solar, and battery, as well as a plant power reference.
-Contains logic to increase the power references sent to wind, solar, and battery if the power reference is not met, and to charge the battery if there is a power surplus from wind and solar.
+Contains logic to determine technology set points for wind, solar and battery technologies to follow the plant power reference.
+The control is based on a proportional gain based on the error between the wind and solar production and the plant power reference The controller increases the power references sent to wind, solar, and battery if the power reference is not met and charges the battery if there is a power surplus from wind and solar.
 Those references are then handled by the operational controllers for wind, solar, and battery, which are assigned to the `HybridSupervisoryControllerBaseline` on instantiation to distribute the bulk references to each asset amongst the individual generators.
 Currently, only wind actually distributes the power.